psipred/s4pred/README.md

 git clone https://github.com/psipred/s4pred
 cd s4pred
 ```
-Make and change to the `weights/` folder and download the model weights from our public server
+Make the `weights/` directory and `cd` into it, then download the model weights from our public server.
 ```bash
 mkdir weights
 cd weights